gauravmehla/learning-fullstack-javascript/README.md

      `git clone https://github.com/gauravmehla/learning-fullstack-javascript.git`

-- Then run this command :
+- Then run this command to install all npm dependencies:

+     `npm install`

+- In order to run dev server :

+     `npm run dev`

+- And to run express server :

-     `npm install && npm start`
+     `npm start`

+ *For more scripts* : Check scripts in [package.json](https://github.com/gauravmehla/learning-fullstack-javascript/blob/master/package.json)